 Seton Hill University is committed to having a faculty and staff that reflects the diversity of our global population.
 AA/EOE.

-This position reports directly to the Director of Financial Aid.
+This position reports directly to the Physical Therapy Program Director.

-If you are interested in applying for this position, please send a resume and cover letter or application for employment from Human Resources by November 8, 2017 to: Tracey Snyder de Báez, Director of Financial Aid, Seton Hill University, 1 Seton Hill Drive Box 229K, Greensburg, PA 15601 Email: email@example.com Fax: 724-830-1194
+If you are interested in applying for this position, please send a resume and cover letter or application for employment from Human Resources to:

-Seton Hill University has an immediate opening for full and part-time Campus Police Officers.
+Seton Hill University has an immediate opening for a full-time Campus Police Officer.